 Andrew Scrivani, who is a professional freelance photographer, has developed this course.
 Some of the topics that the class covers are about promoting your photography business, food styling, pricing policy and copyrights.
 Having completed the course, you will be able to take amazing shots even when your budget is very low and your equipment is as basic as a smartphone.

 You can see Daniel Krieger’s photography in Ivan Ramen’s cookbook and The Old-Fashioned Cocktail book just to name a few.
-The course he offers will teach you how to get into food photography, explain the skills you need to take professional shots, and how to work with lighting.
+The course he offers will teach you how to get into photography of meals, explain the skills you need to take professional shots, and how to work with lighting.
 He also covers different types of equipment and media for your photography.

 We Eat Together Tutorials

-We Eat Together give 6 awesome tricks anyone can use to make his/her food photography stand out and be more interesting for the viewer.
+We Eat Together give 6 awesome tricks anyone can use to make their food imagery stand out and be more interesting for the viewer.

-In general, if you want to take photos of food you eat from time to time and post them on social media, a smartphone is all you need.
-However, if you are dreaming of becoming a food photographer that earns money, you need to take care of professional photo equipment.
-That means choosing a good camera with a suitable lens and a few additional accessories.
+In general, if you want to take pictures of food you eat from time to time and post them on social media, a smartphone is all you need.
+However, if you are dreaming of becoming a food photographer that earns money, you need to take care of professional equipment.
+That means choosing a good camera, a suitable lens for food photography and a few additional accessories.

 This can be either a DSLR or a mirrorless camera.
-What is important is that you can find a quality macro lens with high megapixel matrix because food photography projects are normally printed with high resolution.
+What is important is that you can find a quality macro lens with high megapixel matrix because this type of photography projects is normally printed with high resolution.

 I have also noticed that a camera with an articulating screen is more convenient concerning usability as it will make shooting more comfortable without neck or backache.

 I recommend Olympus OM-D E-M5 Mark II as a mirrorless option as it allows you to take 40-megapixel shots and is relatively cheap.
-If you prefer DSLR, then Canon EOS 6D Mark II with a full-frame matrix and an articulating screen will be the perfect choice.
+If you prefer DSLR, then Canon EOS 6D Mark II with a full-frame matrix and an articulating screen will be the best camera for food photography.

 For taking photos at a relatively close distance, without distortions and having the texture of the dishes clearly visible, professional food photographers use only macro lenses.
 Such lenses usually give high sharpness and accurate color rendering.

 You need reflectors to remove harsh shadows, highlight an object or make the light softer.
 They can be of different sizes, shapes, and coverage.
-For food photography, you can use simple white reflectors.
+For photos of meals, you can use simple white reflectors.

 Even when you have the best equipment, beautiful light and a delicious-looking dish, the source photo won’t have the effect you or your clients want to get.
-To fix that, you will need image retouching and color correction.
+To fix that, you will need retouching and color correction.
+In this matter, for QSR restaurant marketing, retouching and color correction are particularly important to make your food visuals truly appetizing and appealing to customers.

 When the photoshoot is over you can make your tomatoes look juicier, remove ugly sauce drops off the plate or even change the light and shade effect.
-Some professional food photographers do photo retouching and color correction themselves, but I know from my own experience that it takes a lot of time, because if you’ve never used Photoshop, you will need hours to learn how to mask, etc.
+Some professional food photographers do retouching and color correction themselves, but I know from my own experience that it takes a lot of time, because if you’ve never used Photoshop, you will need hours to learn how to mask and how to edit food photos.

-If, however, you have several photo shootings planned, you will have no time for photo retouching.
-Professional food shooters commonly use a photo retouching service, where they simply send their RAW images and get the final result in a couple of days.
+If, however, you have several photo shootings planned, you will have no time for image retouching.
+Professional food shooters commonly use a retouching service, where they simply send their RAW images and get the final result in a couple of days.

 If you have a big bright window that lets in a lot of light, you are lucky.
 If not, try creating artificial light.
 Two sources of light are usually enough to take a beautiful shot of a dish.

 Personally, in about 40% of cases I use one large source that gives diffused lighting to imitate a window.
-Food photography lighting must be evenly scattered, so you need reflectors for that.
+Meals photography lighting must be evenly scattered, so you need reflectors for that.

 They are not difficult to work with - just catch some light from the window or lamp and direct it at the object you are shooting.
 Set up one reflector, take a shot, look at the result.
 Set up the second one, the third one and compare the results.